annoymousLink/PoisDetc-Code/README.md

 # BEFORE YOU RUN THIS CODE

 We appreciate your interest in PoisDetc and playing our code.
 Like our paper, our code contains 2 parts: I) Detection II) Mitigation.
-For Detection Part, we show PoisDetc on model with single infected label and model with multiple infected label by providing the instruction and results.
+For Detection Part, we show PoisDetc on detecting model with single infected label and model with multiple infected labels.

 Regarding Mitigation, as our paper shows, mitigation requires part of clean data (a little large), thus we provide the mitigation code on https://drive.google.com/file/d/1Jn-p6A0QYDAbIeJBfzEefgrYgbWyFt5v/view?usp=sharing for you to play.

-The detailed instruction are shown below.
+The detailed instructions are shown below.

 # DEPENDENCIES

 Our code is implemented and tested on Keras with TensorFlow backend.
 Following packages are used by our code.

 ```bash
 keras==2.2.4